ImSanc/Leetcode-Learnings/bitewise.md

 - 1 0 | 0
 - 1 1 | 1

+- Can be used for identifying power of 2 :
+- As power of 2 will have only 1 set bit
+- if it is a power then doing n & (n-1) will give zero

 ### OR gate
 - 0 0 | 0
 - 0 1 | 1
 - 1 0 | 1
 - 1 1 | 1

+- Doing OR gate of two numbers will be a|b >=a if (a is greater than b)

 ### NOT gate (P.S representation of negative number )
 - 0 | 1